 MCLA requires a concentration or major in education for students seeking middle school license.
 The middle school education curriculum prepares students to become educated and competent middle school teachers.
-The curriculum emphasizes a well rounded education. early and continuous field experiences, and the study of research and knowledge related to effective teaching and learning.
+The curriculum emphasizes a well-rounded education, early and continuous field experiences, and the study of research and knowledge related to effective teaching and learning.
 To fulfill the requirements for the middle school education licensure program, students must complete a major in the liberal arts or sciences and a concentration or major in education.
 In addition, students must also complete a three-credit psychology course, applied developmental psychology.
 A total of 43 credits are required for the major and licensure program.
 Students should meet with an education department advisor during their first year.
 For more information contact the education department.

-Choice of Liberal Arts/Sciences majors to accompany Middle School Education: Biology English History/Political Science Interdisciplinary Studies (IDST) Mathematics Physics
+Choice of Liberal Arts/Sciences majors to accompany Middle School Education: Biology Chemistry English History/Political Science Interdisciplinary Studies (IDST) Mathematics Physics Pending approval by DESE.
+A student selecting IDST will combine English and History for the Humanities

-A student selecting IDST will combine English and History for the Humanities License or Mathematics and a science for the Math/Science License
+License or Mathematics and a science for the Math/Science License.

-Formal application for admission into Professional Semester requires an overall 2.8 GPA with no grade below a C in required licensure courses, an assessment of oral and written communication skills, passing scores on the Massachusetts Tests for Educator Licensure, (See the education department for the required MTELs for each specific licensure area), two all parts of the MTEL required for admission to
+Formal application for admission into Professional Semester requires an overall 2.8 GPA with no grade below a C in required licensure courses, an assessment of oral and written communication skills, passing scores on the Massachusetts Tests for Educator Licensure, (See the education department for the required MTELs for each specific licensure area), two recommendations and a successful interview.
+Students must have departmental approval to enroll in more than 12 credits during the Professional Semester (student teaching).
+Upon completion of the MDSE program the student is eligible for initial licensure (5-8).